Institute of Continuing Education (ICE)

 Please go to students and applicants to login

-Dr Christina Faraday is a Research Fellow History of Art at Gonville & Caius College, University of Cambridge and a Course Tutor at the Institute of Continuing Education.
-She teaches courses on Tudor and Jacobean art, and art theory from Plato to now, at the University of Cambridge and for institutions such as The Wallace Collection, and is an Associate Fellow of the Higher Education Academy.
-In 2019 she was selected as one of the AHRC/BBC New Generation Thinkers, a scheme which gives early career researchers the opportunity to share their work with wider audiences on BBC Radio 3.
-Her book, Tudor Liveliness: Vivid Art in Post-Reformation England, is out with Yale University Press and the Paul Mellon Centre in Spring 2023.
+Dr Christina Faraday is a Research Fellow in History of Art at Gonville & Caius College, University of Cambridge and a Course Tutor at the Institute for Continuing Education.
+She teaches for the University of Cambridge and for institutions such as The Wallace Collection, and is a Fellow of the Royal Historical Society, a trustee of the Walpole Society for British Art History, and an Associate Fellow of the Higher Education Academy.
+From 2017-2019 she worked part time as a curatorial intern at the National Portrait Gallery in London, on the exhibition ‘Elizabethan Treasures: Miniatures by Hilliard and Oliver’ (February 2019 - May 2019), and in 2019 she was selected as one of the AHRC/BBC New Generation Thinkers, a scheme which gives early career researchers the opportunity to share their work with wider audiences on BBC Radio 3.
+Her book, Tudor Liveliness: Vivid Art in Post-Reformation England, came out with Yale University Press and the Paul Mellon Centre in 2023.
+Her next book, The Story of Tudor Art, will be published in 2025.

 Liveliness in sixteenth century English art.